okuvshynov/b63/README.md

 [DONE] basic                         : time : 71.967727 per iteration
 ```

-The way to interpret it is: 'with_suspend' is equivalent in 'non-suspended' time, thus the time/iteration is very close.
+In interactive mode, the rate of events per iteration is reported, while in plaintext mode number of iterations and number of events is printed out directly.
+Time limit for running the benchmark is taking time spent in suspension into account, to make run time predictable.
+Thus, the way to interpret the output is: 'with_suspend' is equivalent to 'basic' in non-suspended time, thus the time/iteration is very close.
 However, the suspended activity takes a while, so we had to run fewer iterations overall.

 ### Existing counters:
 #### Linux perf_events ("lpe:...")
-The acronym used is 'lpe'.
+The acronym/prefix used is 'lpe'.
-This counter uses perf_events interface, same as Linux perf tool.
-It allows counting CPU events either by predefined names for
-popular counters (cycles, cache-misses, branches) or custom CPU-specific raw codes.
+This family of counters uses perf_events interface, same as Linux perf tool.
+It allows counting performance events either by predefined names for popular counters (cycles, cache-misses, branches, page-faults) or custom CPU-specific raw codes in r<Mask><Event> format.
 Example usage:
 ```
 $ ./bm_raw -c lpe:cycles,lpe:r04a1
 ```

 #### Jemalloc thread allocations ("jemalloc_thread_allocated")
-This counter tracks the number of bytes allocated by the calling thread.
+This counter tracks the number of bytes allocated by jemalloc in the calling thread.
 Example usage:
 ```
 $ ./bm_jemalloc -c jemalloc_thread_allocated
 ```

 #### Time ("time")
-Default counter, uses CLOCK_MONOTONIC, counts microseconds.
+Default counter, counts microseconds.

 ## Dependencies and compatibility